inf112-v20/factoryRobots/Deliverables/ManualTests2.md

  - Expect: At all places a return button is found, it will return the user to the previous menu location if clicked.
  - Actual: The user was returned to previous menu location.

-3. Singleplayer and multiplayer
+3. Singleplayer
- - Expect: When singleplayer or multiplayer is clicked, it will bring the user to the map selection menu.
+ - Expect: When "Singleplayer" is clicked, it will bring the user to the game options menu.
- - Actual: The user was brought to the map selection menu.
+ - Actual: The user was brought to the game options menu.

 4. Sound
  - Expect: Has no functionality yet, therefore nothing should happen.